evangeline905/Mood2Movie/README.md

 - Follow existing code style and conventions
 - Add comments for complex logic
-- Test on multiple browsers and devices
+- Test on Chrome desktop browsers (Windows, macOS, Linux)
 - Update documentation for new features

 ## 📄 License